Understanding Long-Term Care Insurance

 - Miscellaneous provisions

-According to the AALTCI’s 2012 Price Index, the average cost for a policy with a daily benefit of $150 and benefit duration of three years for a single, 55-year-old policyholder was $2,007 annually.
-However, rates vary between insurance providers, so the exact same policy could have vastly different premiums.
-There are numerous ways to make a policy more affordable and flexible.
-Start by shopping around to compare prices for the various types of policies available.
+According to the AALTCI’s 2022 Price Index, the average annual cost for a policy with $165,000 level benefits for a single, 65-year-old policyholder was $1,700 per year for a male and $2,700 per year for a female.
+However, rates vary between insurance providers, so the same policy could have vastly different premiums.
+Thankfully, you can shop around to compare prices for the types of policies available for your situation.

 What Does Long-Term Care Insurance Cover?